Skip to Content

 This group is a general group about Puerto Vallarta.
 You can ask just about anything here, and someone will point you in the right direction.

-There are also some Whatsapp groups, but I don’t recommend joining these until you’re actually here as they get flooded with messages of people making plans to hang out.
+There are also some Whatsapp groups, but I don’t recommend joining these until you’re actually here, as they get flooded with messages daily.

 Lifestyle and staying active in Puerto Vallarta